Network (1976 film): Plot

-In September 1975, Howard Beale, the longtime anchor for the UBS Evening News, the flagship evening news program of the Union Broadcasting System (UBS), learns from friend and news division president Max Schumacher that he has just two more weeks on the air because of declining ratings.
+In September 1975, Howard Beale, the longtime anchor for the evening news program on the Union Broadcasting System (UBS), learns from friend and news division president Max Schumacher that he has just two more weeks on the air due to declining ratings.
 The following night, Beale announces to his audience that he will kill himself on next Tuesday's newscast.
 UBS tries to immediately fire Beale, but Schumacher intervenes so that he can have a dignified farewell.
 Beale promises to apologize for his outburst, but once on the air, he launches into a rant about life being "bullshit".
 Beale's outburst causes ratings to spike, and much to Schumacher's dismay, UBS executives decide to exploit the situation.
 When Beale's ratings soon top out, programming chief Diana Christensen reaches out to Schumacher with an offer to help "develop" Beale's show.
 He declines the professional proposal but accepts her more personal pitch; the two begin an affair.

-When Schumacher decides to end Beale's "angry man" format, Christensen persuades her boss, Frank Hackett, to slot the evening news show under the entertainment division so she can develop it.
+When Schumacher decides to end Beale's "angry man" format, Christensen persuades her boss, Frank Hackett, to slot the evening newscast under the entertainment division so she can develop it.
 Hackett bullies UBS executives to consent and fire Schumacher.
 In one impassioned diatribe, Beale galvanizes the nation, persuading viewers to shout, "I'm as mad as hell, and I'm not going to take this anymore!" from their windows.
 He is soon hosting a new program called The Howard Beale Show, top-billed as "the mad prophet of the airwaves".
-The show becomes the most highly rated program on television, and Beale finds new celebrity preaching his angry populist message in front of a live studio audience that, on cue, chants his signature catchphrase: "We're as mad as hell, and we're not going to take this anymore!"
+The show becomes the highest rated program on television, and Beale finds new celebrity preaching his angry populist message in front of a live studio audience that, on cue, chants his signature catchphrase.
 Schumacher and Christensen's romance withers as the show flourishes, but in the flush of high ratings, the two ultimately find their way back together; Schumacher separates from his wife of over 25 years for Christensen.